Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Simulation Results

 \subsection{Simulation Setup and Choice of Parameters}

 We consider multiuser massive MIMO systems where the BS is equipped with hundreds of antennas.
-We assume standard Rayleigh fading channel, i.e., the channel matrix $\H$ is composed of independent and identically distributed Gaussian random variables with zero mean and unit variance.
+We assume standard Rayleigh fading channel, i.e., the channel matrix $\H$ is composed of independent and identically distributed standard complex Gaussian random variables.
 We set the length of the transmission block to be $T=10$ and define the transmit SNR to be $\frac{1}{\sigma^2}$, where the unit transmit power is assumed.
-High-order PSK modulations, including $8$-PSK and $16$-PSK, are considered.
-All the results are obtained with Monte Carlo simulations of 1000 independent channel realizations.
-All the algorithms are implemented in MATLAB (Release 2018b) in OS X 10.14 on a MacBook Pro with a 2.4-GHz Intel Core i5 processor with access to 8 GB of RAM.
+All the results are obtained with Monte Carlo simulations of 1000 independent channel realizations. {Throughout this section, we use the triple $(K,N_t,M)$ to describe the considered system, where $K$ and $N_t$ denote the numbers of users and transmit antennas in the system, respectively, and $M$ refers to the constellation level for PSK modulation.}

-As in Section \ref{background}, we use the triple $(K,N_t,M)$ to describe the considered system, where $K$ denotes the total number of users in the system, $N_t$ is the number of transmit antennas at the BS, and $M$ refers to the constellation level for PSK modulation.
+We compare the proposed NL1P and ANL1P approaches with existing state-of-the-art linear and nonlinear one-bit precoding approaches listed in Table \ref{Compared algorithms}. { The GMSM algorithm in \cite{GMSM} exhibits a similar rationale and performance to the OPSU algorithm in \cite{PBB} and thus is omitted in the simulations for conciseness of presentation.
+In addition to the algorithms in Table \ref{Compared algorithms}, we also modify and apply the GEMM algorithm proposed in \cite{GEMM}, which is originally designed for QAM modulation, to solve our considered model, and we term it as ``CI 1-Bit GEMM''. }Moreover, We also include the unquantized ZF precoder, termed as ``Inf-Bit ZF'', as the performance upperbound of the one-bit precoding approaches.